eager-hun/Anypage/README.md

 then a large part of the default config will work out of the box.

-If your path differs, you might need to update config in the following places:
+If your path differs, you might need to update config and options entries in the following places:

     controlroom/Config.php
-    frontend-setup/gulpfile.js
+    themes/theme-seed/gulpfile.js

-The recursive cloning will also pull in the "frontend-setup" git submodule, which is - speaking in CMS-terms - comparable to a "theme".
+The recursive cloning will also pull in the "theme-seed" git submodule, which is - speaking in CMS-terms - comparable to a "theme".

     git clone --recursive https://github.com/eager-hun/anypage.git anypage
     cd anypage
     composer install
-    cd frontend-setup
+    cd themes/theme-seed
     npm install
-    bower install

-At this point, edit `./gulpfile.js`, and provide your local environment's domain name at the `options` section for `browsersync` `proxy`.

-Then you can run gulp:

-    gulp
+    gulp compile

 After this point the site should be ready to be viewed in a browser.
-(The browsersync gulp task will attempt to bring up the project automatically in your default browser.)

-### Adding Modernizr build

-The modernizr build is not part of any of these packages: some functionality will not be available until it is added.

-The `frontend-setup/source/libs-custom/modernizr-readme.txt` offers help on how it can be added.

 ## Usage instructions